-With Sylvan’s Engineering programs in the Columbia and Jefferson City region, learning is fun and exciting!
-Your child will have an amazing time working on a different hands-on project every week, such as constructing cool machines or bridges using LEGO® bricks or K’NEX® pieces.
+Our Engineering courses in the Columbia and Jefferson City region offer an unforgettable experience!
+Your child will have a blast diving into a new hands-on project each week, like designing, testing and redesigning machines and bridges using LEGO® bricks or K’NEX® pieces.
 Watch your child’s creativity reach new heights as he or she builds these cool creations with a buddy and challenges other teams to fun competitions.
-It’s an innovative way for your child to think and problem-solve just like an engineer while developing crucial 21st century skills along the way!
+Your child will be solving problems just like an engineer in no time — and developing vital 21st century skills too!

-In addition to offering big-time fun and excitement, Sylvan’s Engineering programs in the Columbia and Jefferson City region also provide your child with opportunities to learn important STEM (science, technology, engineering and math) competencies.
-Through a combination of hands-on learning, teamwork and creative projects, your child will develop valuable critical thinking and problem solving abilities that can make a positive difference in school and beyond!▼
+It’s no secret that Sylvan’s Engineering courses in the Columbia and Jefferson City region are fun, but did you know that they also help equip your child with valuable STEM (science, technology, engineering and math) skills?
+Via hands-on projects and collaborative group work, your son or daughter will acquire important critical thinking and problem solving abilities that can make a positive impact both inside and outside of the classroom.▼

 Is There an Aspiring Engineer in Your Family?

-From designing and building cool structures to tweaking and rebuilding them to test out a different approach, your child will be solving challenges just like a real engineer!
+Whether it’s constructing intricate structures or rebuilding them all over again in order to try out an alternate solution, your son or daughter will be tackling challenges and solving problems just like a real engineer!
 Our immersive courses provide the ideal environment for your aspiring engineer to learn foundational science, architectural and engineering concepts while firing up his or her creativity and imagination throughout the process.
-Parents can also have fun learning about the cool new things students learned in class through our regular email communication.
-We’ll also preview the following week’s project so you and your child can gear up for the next fun activity!
+Parents are kept in the loop through our regular email communication, so you can see your child’s progress and celebrate his or her achievements.
+We will also provide a preview of the upcoming week’s project so you and your child can gear up for the next cool activity!

 Here’s what you can expect: